k-aito/scripts/README.md

 md5sum *./filepath
 ```

-# restore-original-tree.sh
+## restore-original-tree.sh

-## Methodology for restore
+### Methodology for restore

 You can define which operation you use for the restore.
-By default, the safest is hardlink.
+By default, the safest is a hard link.
 The available operations are `move`, `hardlink` and `symlink`.

 We generate `./actual_tree` that contains md5sum for the actual directory.